surfingoldelephant/PowerShell-Docs/reference/docs-conceptual/developer/hosting/host03-sample.md

     /// using the display formatter.
 To do this we run
     /// a second pipeline passing in the error record.
     /// The runtime will bind this to the $input variable
-    /// which is why $input is being piped to out-string.
+    /// which is why $input is being piped to Out-String.
     /// We then call WriteErrorLine to make sure the error
     /// gets displayed in the correct error color.